conholdate/reference.conholdate.com/content/hungarian/net/tutorials/comparison/guide-to-basic-usage/comparing-cells-from-path/_index.md

 ## GYIK

-### GroupDocs.Comparison for .NET kompatibilis a különböző operációs rendszerekkel?
+### A GroupDocs.Comparison for .NET kompatibilis a különböző operációs rendszerekkel?

 A GroupDocs.Comparison for .NET elsősorban a Windows operációs rendszerekkel kompatibilis.